SerPepe/bera-mcp/README.md

-# Bera MCP Server
+# Bera MCP Server 🐻

+**Your friendly bear companion for Berachain development!**

-A Model Context Protocol (MCP) server that provides AI agents with comprehensive access to Berachain development documentation, guides, and resources.
-Built with RAG (Retrieval Augmented Generation) to deliver accurate, context-aware answers about Berachain development.
+Bera MCP is a powerful Model Context Protocol (MCP) server that gives AI agents instant access to the entire Berachain ecosystem.
+Built with RAG (Retrieval Augmented Generation), it's like having a knowledgeable bear by your side that never forgets where the honey is—or in this case, where all the documentation lives!

+Whether you're building DeFi protocols, integrating oracles, or deploying smart contracts, Bera MCP helps you find answers faster than you can say "Honey!" 🍯

 ## What is Bera MCP?

-Bera MCP is an MCP server that indexes and provides access to:
-- Official Berachain documentation from `berachain/docs`
-- Berachain development guides from `berachain/guides`
-- Custom documentation files (placed in the `docs/` directory)

-The server uses semantic search and AI-powered responses to help developers quickly find answers about:
-- Smart contract development on Berachain
-- DeFi protocol integrations
-- Oracle integrations (Pyth, etc.)
-- Token standards and implementations
-- Deployment guides and best practices
-- And much more!
+Bera MCP is your go-to companion for all things Berachain.
+It's a smart documentation assistant that:

+- **🐻 Roams the Berachain ecosystem**: Automatically indexes and keeps up-to-date with official Berachain docs and guides
+- **🍯 Finds the sweetest answers**: Uses AI-powered semantic search to understand your questions and find the most relevant documentation
+- **📚 Never forgets**: Stores everything in a vector database so it can recall information instantly
+- **🔄 Stays fresh**: Automatically updates when new documentation is released

+### What Can Bera Help You With?

+Bera MCP has your back (and your front) when building on Berachain:

+- 🏗️ **Smart Contract Development**: Get instant answers about contract patterns, best practices, and Berachain-specific features
+- 💎 **DeFi Integrations**: Understand how to integrate with Berachain's DeFi protocols and token standards
+- 🔮 **Oracle Integrations**: Learn how to use Pyth, Chainlink, and other oracles on Berachain
+- 🚀 **Deployment Guides**: Step-by-step instructions for deploying and managing your contracts
+- 🧪 **Testing & Debugging**: Best practices for testing your Berachain applications
+- 📖 **API References**: Quick access to function signatures, parameters, and return values
+- 🎯 **And everything else Berachain-related!**

+Just ask Bera anything, and it'll dig through the documentation to find you the perfect answer!

-## Features
+## Features 🐻

+Bera comes packed with powerful features to make your Berachain development journey smoother:

-- **🐻Wizard Tool (`ask_berachain`)**: Ask any question and get comprehensive AI-powered answers with code examples
+- **🐻 Wizard Tool (`ask_berachain`)**: Bera's superpower!
+Ask any question in plain English and get comprehensive, AI-powered answers with full code examples.
+It's like having a Berachain expert on speed dial!
-- **🔍 Semantic Search (`search_docs`)**: Search across all documentation using natural language
+- **🔍 Semantic Search (`search_docs`)**: Search across all documentation using natural language.
+No need to know exact keywords—just ask naturally!
-- **📄 Document Retrieval (`get_doc_section`)**: Get specific documentation sections by file path
+- **📄 Document Retrieval (`get_doc_section`)**: Need a specific section?
+Bera knows exactly where everything is stored and can fetch it instantly.
-- **🔄 Auto-Updates**: Automatically downloads and indexes the latest Berachain documentation
+- **🔄 Auto-Updates**: Bera stays up-to-date automatically!
+It watches the Berachain repos and indexes new documentation as it's released.
-- **📚 Custom Docs**: Add your own markdown files to the `docs/` directory for indexing
+- **📚 Custom Docs**: Add your own markdown files to the `docs/` directory, and Bera will index them too.
+Perfect for team-specific guides or custom integrations!

 ## Prerequisites